 LMAO!
 THAT IS EXACTLY WHAT I’M TALKING ABOUT.

-Before the ladies could even consider the idea that a percentage of womankind (not all, because that would be sexist right?) could posses some sort of psychological or emotional flaw that blocks the ability to hold oneself accountable, they immediately deflected and placed the blame on me.
+Before the ladies could even consider the idea that a percentage of womankind (not all, because that would be sexist right?) could possess some sort of psychological or emotional flaw that blocks the ability to hold oneself accountable, they immediately deflected and placed the blame on me.

 Let me give you all a few scenarios.

 Two homies, Malcolm and Dominique, sit at a table drinking coffee and scrolling through a variety of aesthetically appeasing magazines.
 Malcolm is drinking a latte and it sits peacefully on the table.
-In an effort to reach over and grab a magazine, Dominique accidently knocks over the coffee, damn!
+In an effort to reach over and grab a magazine, Dominique accidentally knocks over the coffee, damn!
 Dominique apologizes, cleans up the drink and offers to purchase another.
 Malcolm declines and the two go on about their day without any further issue, with the exception of a Hip-hop argument.

 A romantic couple, Malcolm and Nicole, sit at a table drinking coffee and scrolling through a variety of aesthetically appeasing magazines.
 Malcolm is drinking a latte and it sits peacefully on the table.
-In an effort to reach over and grab a magazine, Nicole accidently knocks over the coffee, oh no!
+In an effort to reach over and grab a magazine, Nicole accidentally knocks over the coffee, oh no!
 BUT WAIT!
 For some reason, Nicole is upset!